-Corellian Spike Decks
+Corellian Spike Decks and Dice

-- Lucky Sylop’s Sabacc Cards (These are my favorite–they even come with dice!)
+- Lucky Sylop’s Sabacc Cards and Dice

-- Furocious Studios’ Corellian’s Sabacc Deck (I’ve never actually used these, but I plan on buying some soon.)
+- Furocious Studios’ Corellian’s Sabacc Deck

 - Corellian Spike set from Toydarian Toymaker on Batuu (These aren’t the highest quality but they do come with dice, and they can be purchased at Galaxy’s Edge or on eBay.)